Powered by Google TranslateTranslate

 Your safety and wellbeing is very important.
 Police can assist in connecting you with support services, such as the Canberra Rape Crisis Centre, to help you manage the trauma of sexual assault and assist in your recovery.

-If you are reporting the sexual assault of a child, ACT Policing is obligated to report the incident to Child Youth Protection Services.
+If you are reporting the sexual assault of a child, ACT Policing is obligated to report the incident to Children, Youth and Families.

 Police will likely conduct an audio-video recorded interview, which will be your formal statement about what has happened (what you saw, heard and/or felt).